glhrmv/motif/readme.md

 Rename `keys.example.js` to `keys.js`.

-**Add your bot to a discord server**, there are many resources online where you can learn how to do this.
+**Add your bot to a Discord server**, there are many resources online where you can learn how to do this.

 To run the bot, do